abisop/nuttx-docs/en/platforms/arm/xmc4/boards/xmc4500-relax/index.md

 1. These configurations use the mconf-based configuration tool.
 To change any of these configurations using that tool, you should:

-    1. Build and install the kconfig-mconf tool.
+    a.
+Build and install the kconfig-mconf tool.
 See nuttx/README.txt see additional README.txt files in the NuttX tools repository.
-    2. Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.
+    b.
+Execute \'make menuconfig\' in nuttx/ in order to start the reconfiguration process.

-2. Unless stated otherwise, all configurations generate console output on UART0 (aka USIC0, channel 0) as described above under "Serial Console".
+2. Unless stated otherwise, all configurations generate console output on UART0 (aka USIC0, channel 0) as described above under \"Serial Console\".
 The relevant configuration settings are listed below:

         CONFIG_XMC4_USIC0=y
         CONFIG_XMC4_USIC0_CHAN0_ISUART=y
         CONFIG_XMC4_USIC0_CHAN1_NONE=y

         CONFIG_UART0_SERIALDRIVER=y
         CONFIG_UART0_SERIAL_CONSOLE=y

         CONFIG_UART0_RXBUFSIZE=256
         CONFIG_UART0_TXBUFSIZE=256
         CONFIG_UART0_BAUD=115200